SOHU-Co/kafka-node/README.md

   // equivalent to Java client's auto.offset.reset
   fromOffset: 'latest', // default

+  // how to recover from OutOfRangeOffset error (where save offset is past server retention) accepts same value as fromOffset
+  outOfRangeOffset: 'earliest', // default
   migrateHLC: false,    // for details please see Migration section below
   migrateRolling: true
 };